 - Recession makes commercial bonds unattractive, therefore, investors are keener to go for the perceived security of government bonds.

-- A policy of quantitative easing - buying a range of bonds, increases demand for government bonds and this increased demand makes it more attractive to buy bonds in an auction.
+- A policy of quantitative easing - when the Central Bank buys a range of bonds this increases the demand for government bonds and this increased demand makes it more attractive to buy bonds in an auction.

 - The UK's fiscal position, although bad, is comparatively not as bad as many competitors, therefore there is still foreign demand for government bonds - despite threats of rating downgrades.